Art museum: Public museums

 The building now occupied by the Prado in Madrid was built before the French Revolution for the public display of parts of the royal art collection, and similar royal galleries were opened to the public in Vienna, Munich and other capitals.
 In Great Britain, however, the corresponding Royal Collection remained in the private hands of the monarch, and the first purpose-built national art galleries were the Dulwich Picture Gallery, founded in 1814 and the National Gallery, London opened to the public a decade later in 1824.
 Similarly, the National Gallery in Prague was not formed by opening an existing royal or princely art collection to the public, but was created from scratch as a joint project of some Czech aristocrats in 1796.

 The Corcoran Gallery of Art in Washington, D.C. is generally considered to have been the first art museum in the United States.
 It was originally housed in the Renwick Gallery, built in 1859.
-Now a part of the Smithsonian Institution, the Renwick houses William Wilson Corcoran's collection of American and European art.
-The building was designed by James Renwick, Jr. and finally completed in 1874.
+Now a part of the Smithsonian Institution, the Renwick housed William Wilson Corcoran's collection of American and European art.
+The building was designed by James Renwick Jr. and finally completed in 1874.
 It is located at 1661 Pennsylvania Avenue NW.
 Renwick designed it after the Louvre's Tuileries addition.
 At the time of its construction, it was known as "the American Louvre".